top of page

 • Failing to show up for a court hearing;

 Criminal Contempt proceedings can be in Family Court under the Code of Civil Procedure contempt statutes where the Citee has the majority of the same rights as a person charge with contempt under the Penal Code.
 A person found guilty under the Code of Civil Procedure in Family Court can be placed on probation, be required to perform community service, or be required to spend time in jail.
 The proceedings can also be in Criminal Court under the Penal Code which is prosecuted as a misdemeanor.
-Criminal contempt is punishable by up to 6 months in jail, three years probation, and a fine of $1,000.
-Cases that will lead to a criminal contempt charge in Family Court include:
+This is separate and distinct from contempt matters being brought in Family Court.

 Call the Law Office of Tracy Duell-Cazes, also called TDC Family Law